Social Media Tips & Strategies

 • Content Audit: Review past posts and engagement.
 Are there recurring grammar mistakes?
 Are posts on-brand?
 Is the team responding to comments effectively?
 This gives you real-world data on performance gaps.

 Analyzing this information will reveal common knowledge gaps.
-Maybe your team is great at writing captions for Facebook but struggles to create engaging short-form video for TikTok, or they're unsure how to handle negative feedback.
+Maybe your team is great at writing captions for Facebook but struggles to create engaging short-form videos for TikTok, or they're unsure how to handle negative feedback.
 This assessment allows you to tailor your training to their actual needs, not just generic social media advice.

 Step 3: Build Your Core Training Curriculum